How to Contribute 💜

-Since you landed on this part of the documentation, we want to first of all say thank you! π Bug reports are essential to improving pruna, and you are actively helping us identify and fix issues more efficiently.
-We appreciate your effort in making pruna better for everyone!
+Since you landed on this part of the documentation, we want to first of all say thank you! 💜 Contributions from the community are essential to improving pruna, we appreciate your effort in making the repository better for everyone!

 Please make sure to review and adhere to the Pruna Code of Conduct before contributing to Pruna.
 Any violations will be handled accordingly and result in a ban from the Pruna community and associated platforms.
 Contributions that do not adhere to the code of conduct will be ignored.